 My six years of elementary school were also the final six years of the Soviet Union.
 Every day, my classmates and I were drilled with the idea that we are free and the rest of the world is not.
 Twenty-six years after the collapse of the Soviet Union, I had the chance to visit three former Soviet Republics: Armenia, Georgia, and Azerbaijan.
 Although I was excited to see the capital cities and ride the rails, I was most interested in seeing how the people I met felt about their time as part of the USSR.

 My way of experiencing a city is to head first to a local market, preferably via public transit.
-It was a sunny Saturday afternoon in Yerevan, Armenia’s capital.
+It was a sunny Saturday afternoon in Yerevan, Armenian’s capital.
 After the short walk from Republic Square, I arrived at Yerevan Vernissage, a famous weekend market.
-The dozens of vendors sell cheap souvenirs like magnets and tea cups as well as paintings, pottery, and rugs.
+The dozens of vendors sell cheap souvenirs like magnets and teacups as well as paintings, pottery, and rugs.
 After buying a half-dozen magnets for friends and family back in the states, I came across a graying elder gentleman who sold old coins and paper bank notes.
 As an avid currency collector, this was my spot.
 There was no shade, but I didn’t mind the afternoon sun beating down on my balding, unprotected head.
 As I made eye contact with the gray-haired man who looked older than many pensioners, my smile must have been apparent.
 He had rubles from the old Soviet Union bearing the face of Vladimir Lenin.

 Soviet Rubles For Sale